sschuraytz/InteractivePiano/README.md

 InteractivePiano
 ================

-Multi-client piano app written by Miriam and Aviva
+Multi-client piano app written by Miriam and Aviva and Helen